Electronic distribution platforms – think eBay, Amazon, Shopify and the lot – now play a central role in the collection of GST.

 (2) Inbound Intangible Consumer Supplies

-If the merchant of services or digital products provides the EDP operator with a business address outside of Australia, the EDP operator can assume that it is an inbound intangible consumer supply.
+If the overseas merchant / supplier of services or digital products doesn’t give the EDP operator a business address in Australia, the EDP operator can assume that it is an inbound intangible consumer supply.

 The EDP operator can apply this simple rule as long as they don’t have information to the contrary.

 A registered EDP operator may enter into a written agreement with a merchant to treat all services and digital products made through the platform as being subject to the EDP rules, regardless of whether the supply is an inbound intangible consumer supply.

 EDP operators might include such an agreement in their terms to streamline their processes.
 It might be easier to account for all supplies on the same basis and charge GST on all the supplies to Australian consumers made through the platform.

 Hence, such an agreement can only be made for services and digital products, but not for the supply of goods.

 Question # 3 – Is the supply NOT excluded from the EDP rules?

 If the offshore supply is facilitated through the EDP via electronic communication, then the EDP rules would apply.
 However, the merchant and EDP operator can agree in writing to limit the scope of the EDP rules.